Ipswich Corporation Tramways

 History

-The corporation eventually took possession of the tramway on the 1st November 1901, operating it for 16 months before closing it for reconstruction — and also to put a stop the losses its operation was incurring — the last horse tram running on the 6th June 1903.
+The corporation eventually took possession of the tramway on the 1st November 1901, operating it for 16 months before closing it for reconstruction — and also, no doubt, to put a stop to the losses it was incurring — the last horse tram running on the 6th June 1903.
 For some reason, construction of the new system seems to have been a rather protracted affair, the first public service on the new 3ft 6ins-gauge, overhead electric tramway not commencing until the 23rd November 1903, almost two years after the corporation had bought the ITCo out.

-The system, which reached its maximum size in May 1904, was 10.82 miles long, with lines radiating from a west-to-east backbone from Barrack Square through Cornhill to Majors Corner.
-Lines ran: westwards along Bramford Rd to the Great Eastern Railway overbridge; northwestwards along Norwich Rd to Whitton; eastwards along Spring Rd to Lattice Barn, with a branch running southwards to Derby Rd Station; southwestwards along Fore St and Felixstowe Rd to the Royal Oak; southwards along Queen St and Wherstead Rd to Bourne Bridge, with a branch along Bath St to the Quay; and lastly, a loop line running westwards from the Bourne Bridge line at Burrell Corner to the main railway station, where it turned northeastwards before splitting, one line running along Princes St to Cornhill and the other along Portman Rd to Barrack Square, the latter with a short branch leading westwards along Constantine Rd to the depot.
+This brought the system to its maximum size of 10.82 miles, no further extensions being built.
+The tramway lines radiated from a west-to-east backbone from Barrack Square through Cornhill to Majors Corner.
+Lines ran: westwards along Bramford Road to a terminus just short of the Great Eastern Railway overbridge; northwestwards along Norwich Road to a terminus at the Maypole, Whitton; eastwards along Spring Road to a terminus at Lattice Barn, with a branch running southwards along St Johns Road and Cauldwell Hill Road to a terminus outside Derby Road Station; southeastwards along Fore Street and Felixstowe Road to a terminus at the Royal Oak; southwards along Queen Street and Wherstead Road to Bourne Bridge, with a branch along Bath Street to the steamer quay at the River Orwell; and lastly, a loop line running westwards from the Bourne Bridge line at Burrell Corner to the main railway station, where it turned northeastwards before splitting, one line running along Princes Street to Cornhill and the other along Portman Road to Barrack Square, the latter with a short branch leading westwards along Constantine Road to the depot.

-The corporation's interest in trolleybuses elicited an offer by the local motorbus operator — Eastern Counties Road Car Company Limited — to buy the corporation out and to operate the entire system with motorbuses.
-This eventually led to a ratepayer referendum in 1925, which endorsed retention (and expansion) of the corporation trolleybuses, and by a fairly large margin, the outcome no doubt influenced by the fact that two local firms — Garrett's and Ransomes — built trolleybuses.
+The corporation's evident interest in replacing the trams elicited an approach from the local motorbus operator — the Eastern Counties Road Car Company — which in exchange for being allowed to operate a series of motorbus services in the town, coupled with protection from competition, would pay the corporation a sizeable annual sum.
+This eventually led to a ratepayer referendum — held on the 31st January 1925 — which endorsed retention (and expansion) of the corporation trolleybuses, and by a fairly large margin, the outcome no doubt influenced by the fact that two local firms — Garrett's and Ransomes — built trolleybuses.

-Following the referendum, the corporation applied for powers to abandon the tramway completely and replace the services with trolleybuses, Royal Assent being granted on the 7th August 1925.
-The end of the tramway was now in sight, most of the lines being abandoned between May and July 1926, the last tram of all running on the 26th July 1926, a relatively early closure date for a municipal tramway system.
+Following the referendum, the corporation applied for powers to abandon the tramway completely and replace them with trolleybuses, these being granted on the 7th August 1925 via the Ipswich Corporation Act 1925.
+The end of the tramway was now in sight, tram services quickly being replaced by trolleybus services: Cornhill to Bourne Bridge on the 17th July 1925; Felixstowe Road on the 27th May 1926; and Lattice Barn and Derby Road Station on the 9th June 1926.
+This left only the Bramford and Whitton lines, the last tram services of all running on the 26th July 1926, a relatively early closure date for a municipal tramway system.

 Uniforms

-Staff working the new electric services were issued with double-breasted, 'lancer-style' tunics with five pairs of buttons, bearing the system title and Ipswich arms (see link) and upright collars; the latter bore an employee number on the bearer's left-hand side (in metal numerals) and system initials on the right-hand side (in individual metal letters).
-Caps were in a military style with a tensioned crown (top) and bore 'off-the-shelf' script-lettering grade badges, either Motorman or Conductor.
-Badges and buttons were almost certainly brass.
-The uniforms remained unchanged right through to the closure of the system in 1926.
+Staff working the new electric services were issued with double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom and bearing the system title and Ipswich arms; see link), and stand-up collars; the latter bore an employee number on the bearer's left-hand side (in metal numerals) and system initials — 'I T C' — on the right-hand side (in individual metal letters).
+The tensioned-crown peaked caps bore off-the-shelf script-lettering grade badges, either 'Motorman' or 'Conductor'.
+The badges and buttons were almost certainly brass.
+The style of the uniform remained unchanged right through to the closure of the system in 1926.

 Tramcar crews were also issued with double-breasted greatcoats with five pairs of buttons, epaulettes (with button fasteners) and high, fold-over collars; the latter do not appear to have carried any insignia.

-Inspectors initially wore typical tramway inspector garb, i.e., single-breasted jackets edged in a finer material than the main jacket, with hidden buttons (or more likely a hook and eye affair), and upright collars; the latter almost certainly bore Inspector in embroidered script lettering on both sides.
-Headgear took the form of a kepi-style cap which bore the grade — Inspector — again probably in embroidered script lettering (on a hat band).
-At some point prior to the Great War, the jackets were changed to a rather distinctive single-breasted design with plain buttons, two breast pockets (with button closures), pleats, epaulettes (with button fasteners) and upright collars; the latter definitely bore embroidered system initials — ICT — on the bearer's right-hand side, and in all probability on the left-hand side too.
-Caps were probably changed at the same time to a military style with a tensioned crown; these bore the grade — Inspector — in embroidered script-lettering, on a hat band.
+Inspectors initially wore typical tramway inspector garb, i.e., single-breasted jackets edged in a finer material than the main jacket, with hidden buttons (or more likely a hook and eye affair), and stand-up collars; the latter almost certainly bore the grade — 'Inspector' — in embroidered script lettering on both sides.
+Headgear took the form of a drooping-peak cap bearing the grade — 'Inspector' — again probably in embroidered script lettering (but on a hat band).
+At some point prior to the Great War, the jackets were changed to a rather distinctive single-breasted design with plain buttons, two breast pockets (with button closures), pleats, epaulettes (with button fasteners) and stand-up collars; the latter definitely bore embroidered system initials — 'I C T' — on the bearer's right-hand side, and in all probability on the left-hand side too.
+Caps were probably changed at the same time to a tensioned-crown type; these bore the grade — 'Inspector' — in embroidered script-lettering on a hat band.

 Further reading